A review of 23Hoyt Restaurant in Portland

 Since it was first built by Bruce Carey Restaurants, the 23Hoyt space has gone through multiple incarnations.
-The first was a short-lived Italian restaurant named Balvo, the second, 23Hoyt, managed by the well known chef Chris Israel.
+The first was a short-lived Italian restaurant named Balvo, the second, 23Hoyt, managed by the well-known chef Chris Israel.
 Chris has now moved on to open his own restaurant.
 Now, a third version has emerged, billed as a “New American Tavern.”
 With the down-slide in the economy, changes were made, and the focus and menu changed considerably.
 The current chef is Chad Church.

 The space is intimate, walls painted dark, with a modern, comfortable feel.
 The lighting is subdued, though bright enough to read the menu.
 In the downstairs dining room, the very high ceiling brings in plenty of light during the day; I like the effect of the white lights in the trees at night.
 Candelabra stand on the bar, coated with years of wax.
 The music is kept at a low level; however, noise from conversations around you can be high, especially downstairs, when the bar is busy.
 A few large tables are available for groups.

 I prefer dining in the upstairs area.
 It has changed slightly over the years, with the translucent panel running along the back wall now replaced and the walls darkened, resulting in a more cozy space.
-The balcony looks down over the bar area below, and the view of NW 23rd is quite nice.
+The balcony looks down at the bar area below, and the view of NW 23rd is quite nice.
 One warning; heat rises.
 On cold nights the upstairs area can get unbearably hot.

 Service is good, with efficient and knowledgeable waitstaff.
 Front of the house employees seem very well versed in the various offerings, and when quizzed, always seem to have the right answers.
 However, the pacing from the kitchen is uneven, with some courses coming out right away, but then appetizers or entrées taking a very long time.
 This happens even when the crowds have died down.